OpenModelica/OpenModelica/README.Linux.txt

 You need:
     antlr
         $ sudo apt-get install antlr libantlr-dev
-    rml+mmc see above and:
-        $ sudo apt-get install libsmlnj-smlnj
-        or if you like to use mlton
-        $ sudo apt-get install mlton
     java
         you need to install OpenJDK Java runtime or Sun Java runtime
         $ sudo apt-get install openjdk-6-jre